The Guide Liverpool’s Top 25 Most Influential Women in Liverpool 2018

 Liverpool mum, Frances Molloy is campaigning for road safety measures that will save lives.
 Frances tragically lost her 18 year old son Michael, a gifted musician, in a coach crash, when he was on his way back from Bestival.
 The fatal crash was caused by a tyre that was nearly 20 years old.
 Frances launched the Tyred Campaign in 2017 which aims to change legislation on the age limit of tyres that are transporting hundreds and thousands of people everyday.
-Click here to find out more and add your support to this vital campaign.

 Former child Panto star, Leanne Campbell became the first female breakfast host at Radio City back in 2014 having come through the ranks as a traffic and travel girl on Juice FM.
 Leanne is known the city over for her instantly recognisable Scouse tones and her friendly smile and genuine warmth.
 Not content with being queen of the airwaves, panto star, charity host and mum of two, Leanne launched Ladies of Liverpool in late 2017, a website dedicated to shouting about the best women in the city.
 Click here to check out Ladies of Liverpool and get involved in the convo.